mvolkmann/MyUnixEnv/notes/VSCodeNotes.md

 * / search is case-insensitive unlike in real Vim
 * to paste text that was copied to the system clipboard, perhaps in another application, press p, not ctrl-v
+* just like in Vim
+  * z-enter moves current line to top
+  * zz moves current line to center

 ## vscode-database extension